 - Romano Cheese, to serve

-- Add 16 ounces of vegetable stock or water to Dutch Oven, 34 ounces of organic San Marzano tomato sauce, drained and rinsed cannellini beans, Italian Herbs, chopped Italian parsley, basil, cayenne pepper, and kosher salt and pepper to taste.
+Add 16 ounces of vegetable stock or water to Dutch Oven, 24 ounces of organic San Marzano tomato sauce, drained and rinsed cannellini beans, chopped Italian parsley, torn basil, cayenne pepper, and kosher salt, and pepper to taste.

 Recipe courtesy of Tricia S. Yarusso and the Yarusso family, photo and food styling by Heidy L. McCallum